Adaptive Multilevel Newton: A Quadratically Convergent Optimization Method: Low-rank Multilevel Newton Methods

-The proof of the theorem appears in Appendix \ref{sec proof of thm1}.
-As opposed to the classical theory for strongly convex functions, the advantage of using self-concordance as our main assumption results in obtaining a global analysis that has an intuitive local super-linear convergence rate which only depends on the difference between $\sigma_{n} $ and $\sigma_{N+1}$.
-Then, if the error $\varepsilon$ is small, the low-rank Newton method is expected to converge with a fast super-linear rate.
-Of course, the maximum range of the super-linear convergence region is attained when $\sigma_{N+1} = \sigma_n$.
-In this case, Theorem \ref{thm svd phases} is identical to that of the Newton method in \cite{MR2142598}, and the method convergence quadratically.
+The proof of the theorem appears in Appendix \ref{Appendix: theorem low rank Newton}.
+The convergence rate depends on the value of $\varepsilon$.
+If $\varepsilon \in (0,1)$, then the method attains a composite rate.
+If $\varepsilon = 1$, then the sequence $(\varepsilon_k)_{k \in \N}$ converges to one since $\limsup_{k \rightarrow \infty} \varepsilon_k = 1$.
+In this case the method converges at least super-linearly.
+Quadratic convergence rate will be achieved if $\varepsilon=1$ and there exists some $k_0 \in \N$ such that $\varepsilon_k = 1$ for all $k \geq k_0$.
+The theorem does not discuss explicitly the case $\varepsilon = 0$.
+However, it is readily seen that if this scenario occurs, then $\eta = 0$ and thus the method converges as in phase \ref{low rank newton phase i}.
+Furthermore, unlike the classical theory for strongly convex functions, the advantage of using self-concordance as our main assumption results in obtaining a global analysis that has an intuitive local fast convergence rate, which only depends on the ratio between $\sigma_{n} $ and $\sigma_{N+1}$.
 The cost per iteration of the proposed method is $\mathcal{O}(Nn^2)$.
 This is much better than $\mathcal{O}(n^3)$ of the full Newton method.

-\subsubsection{Extension to Non-Convex Problems}
+\subsubsection{Extension to Non-convex Problems}

-For self-concordant and other convex functions finding $\w{x}^*$ can in many instances be considered as an easy task (e.g., when descent methods are applicable) since all local minima are also global.
+For self-concordant and other convex functions finding $\w{x}^*$ can in many instances be considered as an easy task (e.g., when descent methods are applicable) since all local minima are global.
 In this case, the unique global minimum can be attained at an $\w{x}$ for which $\| \nabla f (\w{x}) \| = 0$.
 On the other hand, for non-convex problems, finding $\w{x}^*$ is in general an NP hard problem.
 For the latter class of problems, a point $\w{x}$ for which $\| \nabla f (\w{x}) \| = 0$ can be one of the many local minima or a critical point such as a saddle, for which the Hessian matrix is indefinite.
 Here, we are concerned with the task of finding a local minimum of a general possible non-convex function $f$.
 To achieve this, we propose a variant of the low-rank Newton method which we conjecture will have a better escape rate from saddles compared to (stochastic) first-order methods (our conjecture is validated by numerical experiments).